PhD Elevate Scholarship - CQUniversity and CRC for Developing Northern Australia Partnership

 |Study Load||Full time|

-This project has been established as a collaboration between the CRC for Developing Northern Australia, CQUniversity Australia and Kansas State University of USA, giving the project a truly global scope.
-Therefore, the selected candidate is required to travel frequently in the field and between Australia and USA.
+This project has been established as a collaboration between the CRC for Developing Northern Australia, CQUniversity Australia and Kansas State University in the USA, giving the project a truly global scope.
+Therefore, the selected candidate will have the opportunity to collaborate with leading researchers in the US (A/Prof Krishna Jagadish, an international expert in the field), and, if circumstances allow, will be supported to undertake collaborative field work in the US.

 Letter of motivation describing your skills and research experience/expertise, your current resume and a list of any research publications/projects that you have been involved in, a list of three references together with contact information, and if available, examples of your scientific writing (e.g. published scientific articles, research reports, thesis).